Edgarkimbugwe/luga-talk/README.md

 - Git: A distributed version control system utilized for tracking changes in the project's source code.
 - GitHub: A web-based platform for hosting version control repositories, used for storing and managing the project's source code.
 - Gitpod: An online integrated development environment (IDE) used for developing and testing the LuGa|Talk project.
-- Heroku: A cloud platform for deploying and hosting web applications, used to deploy the Luga|Talk to a live server.
+- Heroku: A cloud platform for deploying and hosting web applications, used to deploy the LuGa|Talk to a live server.
 - Microsoft Photos: Utilized for image manipulation and design tasks for the project.
 - Balsamiq: A wireframing tool used to create mockups and prototypes for the project.
 - Google Fonts: A collection of free and open-source fonts used for typography.